 The most obvious place that online casinos and bookmakers could make use of blockchain technology is by accepting cryptocurrencies.
 They have global revenues in the 10s of billions of dollars each year, with approximately €20 billion spent in Europe alone, so accepting Bitcoin and other tokens could present an opportunity.

 However, just like most online retailers don’t accept cryptocurrencies for payments, Bitcoin casino & few iGaming platforms are accepting Bitcoin or any other cryptocurrencies as an option for deposits or withdrawals.
+Check out our Bitcoin casino page to get more information on best Bitcoin casino sites with experts’ reviews.

 However, players who wish to use what’s in their crypto wallets can use services like the Coinbase card.
 Since almost everywhere, including retailers and gaming sites accept Visa cards for transactions, it’s possible to use the Visa debit card issued by Coinbase to make deposits.